MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/configure-ftp-with-iis-manager-authentication-in-iis-7.md

     - Close the command prompt.

 > [!NOTE]
-> The settings listed in this walkthrough specify "%SystemDrive%\inetpub\ftproot" as the path to your FTP site.
+> The settings listed in this walkthrough specify `%SystemDrive%\inetpub\ftproot` as the path to your FTP site.
 You are not required to use this path; however, if you change the location for your site you will have to change the site-related paths that are used throughout this walkthrough.

 <a id="02"></a>